 Although air plant care is minimal, the plant can sometimes begin to look sickly - shriveled, limp, brown or droopy.
 Can you revive an air plant in this condition?
 Yes, at least if the plant isn?t too far gone.
 Read on to learn about reviving a Tillandsia.

 Dyckia have remarkable drought tolerance for short periods of time and can even withstand a brief freeze.
-All in all, growing these plants is easy and rewarding, but a little Dyckia plant info should put you on the path to ensured success.
+All in all, growing these plants is easy and rewarding, but a little Dyckia plant info should put you on the path to guaranteed success.
 This article will help.

 Hechtia is a terrestrial plant with characteristic rosette form of most bromeliads.
 One of the more interesting pieces of Hechtia plant info is that is has traits similar to succulents but is not a true succulent.
 Learn more about these plants in this article.